sloede/GASPI.jl/README.md

 GPI2.jl is a lightweight Julia wrapper for the [GASPI](https://www.gaspi.de/)-conforming [GPI-2](https://github.com/cc-hpc-itwm/GPI-2) library.

-**Caveat: Everything in here is still very much in *alpha* stage.
-Specifically, this repository's location is likely to change, so please do not link to it.
-Further, the dependency `GPI2_jll.jl` is not yet released, thus currently you are *not* able use this package outside my development environment.**

 ## Installation
 If you have not yet installed Julia, please [follow the instructions for your